Knightsaket007/FlexFlow/README.md

 # FlexFlow
 ### Advance CSS Framework
-Easy, Flexible and dynamic styling and built in components for Html and JSX.
+Easy, Flexible and dynamic styling and built-in components for HTML and JSX.

 ### Features